Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 |143

-- Kentucky has gone 6-4 in its last 10 games, with a 6-4 record against the spread during that span.
+- Providence has a 5-5 record against the spread while going 5-5 overall over its last 10 contests.

-- In their past 10 games, the Wildcats have hit the over seven times.
+- Six of the Friars' last 10 outings have hit the over.

-- The Wildcats put up 75.1 points per game, only 3.8 more points than the 71.3 the Friars allow.
+- The 75.1 points per game the Wildcats average are only 3.8 more points than the Friars give up (71.3).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.